Assistant Professor of Government

 GOV 3022.
 United States Supreme Court Simulation

 The decisions issued by the United States Supreme Court have enormous implications for the litigants in the case, lower courts, government, and society as a whole.
-Thus, it is important to analyze and understand the process by which the Court makes its decisions and policies.
-The purpose of this seminar is to investigate the processes by which cases get to the Supreme Court, are accepted or denied, and are decided.
-The means for investigating this process will be a semester long simulation.
-Students will assume the roles of the justices, the Solicitor General, litigants, and other actors in the judicial system.
-In order to inform the simulation, students will also complete focused studies of Court procedures, judicial process, and judicial decision-making.
+Thus, it is important to analyze and understand the process by which the court makes its decisions and policies.
+Investigates the processes by which cases get to the Supreme Court, are accepted or denied, and are decided.
+The means for investigating this process entails a semester-long simulation.
+Students assume the roles of the justices, the solicitor general, litigants, and other actors in the judicial system.
+In order to inform the simulation, students also complete focused studies of court procedures, judicial process, and judicial decision-making.

 - B.A., Ph.D.
 Minnesota – Twin Cities